roosta/i3wsr/README.md

 # Use quote when matching anything other than [a-zA-Z]
 "Org.gnome.Nautilus" = "📘"
 ```
-i3wsr tries to match an icon with an alias first, then falls back to window
+i3wsr tries to match an icon with an alias first, if none are found it then
-class, so a config like this is valid:
+checks your `display_property`, and tries to match an icon with a non aliased
+`display_property`, lastly it will try to match on class.

 ```toml
 [aliases.class]